How to Sanitize a Hotel Room

 Whenever you touch a surface in your room that may be of questionable cleanliness either wash your hands with hot water and soap or use a bottle of hand sanitizer.
 Hand sanitizer is available in travel sizes at most grocery stores and drug stores so it is no big deal to throw a bottle or two in your handbag or suitcase.

-Sure, you may want to make yourself at home, by never walk around your hotel room barefoot.
+Sure, you may want to make yourself at home, but never walk around your hotel room barefoot.
 It is doubtful that the cleaning staff shampoos and sterilizes the carpet between guests.
 Instead, wear socks or slippers at all times.
 And consider wearing flip flops or shower shoes in the bathroom for similar reasons.
+If you have the choice, stay at a hotel with hard floors in the rooms as these floors will be cleaned much more frequently and have less of a chance of harboring bacteria.

 Odds are that you are more likely to have cleanliness issues if you stay at a lower-class hotel than a higher class one.
 However, no matter where you are staying, you are entitled to a certain standard of health and sanitation.
 Don’t be afraid to speak up if there is a problem.
 Better to be known as a nagging guest than to later wind up sick or even hospitalized.